Axcel-Designs/REACT_tasks/react_task_02/README.md

-# KodeCamp React Task 02
+# React Task 02
-This is the second task for the KodeCamp React course.
+This is the second task for the React course.

 **Objective**: Replicate the design in this Figma link: https://www.figma.com/design/WxaEXAklM65lMTGcsEOuLL/Website-of-architects---free-website-(Community)?node-id=0-1&t=2vry7aOPpNpJquOg-0.